eligrey/async.js/README.md

 used, it is not overwritten. async.js also introduces an `async` method inherited by all functions which is equivalent to passing the function to `async`.

+Check out <https://github.com/mfbx9da4/async-await-with-generators> to see this ported to modern JS.

 Examples
 --------